How to Find the Best Protein Powder for Leaky Gut

 Can Protein Powder Cause Leaky Gut?

-Leaky gut syndrome, also known as increased intestinal permeability, is a condition where your intestinal lining becomes damaged or compromised.
+Leaky gut syndrome, also known as increased intestinal permeability, is a condition where your intestinal lining becomes damaged.

-This makes it easier for bacteria, toxins, and undigested food particles to pass into your bloodstream.
+This allows bacteria, toxins, and undigested food particles to pass into your bloodstream.

-Several studies have also associated leaky gut syndrome with chronic and autoimmune diseases like type 1 diabetes and celiac disease.
+Several studies have linked leaky gut syndrome with chronic and autoimmune diseases like type 1 diabetes and celiac disease (Front Immunol, 2017).

-What exactly causes someone to have a leaky gut is somewhat of a mystery, and there is no recommended treatment.
+What exactly causes someone to have a leaky gut is somewhat of a mystery.

-There are several ways to improve symptoms, however, one of which is making changes to your diet.
+There are several ways to improve symptoms, however, including diet and lifestyle modifications.

 Many people find that avoiding certain foods, like refined carbohydrates, dairy, caffeine, and artificial sweeteners, helps reduce leaky gut symptoms.

-Protein powders that alter the composition of your gut microbiome could also alter the function of your intestinal barrier.
+Protein powders that affect the composition and function of your gut microbiome can impact how your intestinal barrier functions.

 Is Protein Powder Good for Leaky Gut?

-Over time, this can lead to nutritional deficiencies and even weight loss.
+Increased intestinal permeability can lead to nutritional deficiencies and weight loss.

-To counteract this, it is important to be mindful of your nutrient intake, especially your protein intake.
+To counteract this, you should be mindful of your nutrient intake.

-Dietary proteins are essential for the growth and repair of your mucosal intestinal barrier.
+Protein intake is especially important as dietary proteins are essential for the growth and repair of your mucosal intestinal barrier (Adv Exp Med Biol, 2020).

-Incorporating a protein powder into your diet is an easy way to fill in nutritional gaps and ensure you meet your daily protein requirements.
+Incorporating a protein powder into your diet is an easy way to fill in nutritional gaps.

 Not all protein powders are created equal, however.